Band-bellied Crake, 8 June 2016, Boli, Heilongjiang, China. Photo by Craig Brelsford.

 Streamside habitat

 Streamside habitat (45.690796, 130.311164) at Xidaquan.
 Gray’s Grasshopper Warbler and Lanceolated Warbler use the thick vegetation along the unseen stream.
 Siberian Rubythroat and Thick-billed Warbler forage among the scrubby plants in the foreground.
-Common Cuckoo and Oriental Cuckoo call, and Dusky Warbler sing.
+Common Cuckoo and Oriental Cuckoo sing, and Dusky Warbler sing.
 Eastern Buzzard soar overhead.
 (Craig Brelsford)

 A birder led blindfolded through Boli County in spring would be able to tell the quality of the forest by the birds he heard.
 The pine plantations are nearly silent.
 In recently cut areas where the forest has just begun to regenerate, one may hear a few Eastern Crowned Warbler, Radde’s Warbler, and Black-faced Bunting.
 If a layer of undergrowth has formed, then one may hear in addition to those species Thick-billed Warbler, Siberian Blue Robin, and Siberian Rubythroat.
 In places where most of the trees are hardwoods and have reached a height of about 10 m (33 ft.), the sound of birdsong is constant throughout the day.
 Pale Thrush sing powerfully from perches hidden in the canopy, Yellow-throated Bunting sing from treetops and defend territory, Willow Tit, Coal Tit, and Japanese Tit sing their lively Parid songs, and White-throated Rock Thrush whistle in a minor key.
 The best places at Xidaquan are yet another cut above, being able to support the aforementioned species as well as more habitat-sensitive birds such as Mandarin Duck, Rufous Hawk-Cuckoo, Lanceolated Warbler, Gray’s Grasshopper Warbler, and White’s Thrush.